 So, would those minor changes be enough to address the problem?
 No, serious diseases need medical intervention.

-The treatment of the disorders aims at reducing the symptoms, controlling the damage done by autoimmunity, and maintaining the body’s ability to fight the disease.
+These methods cannot cure autoimmune diseases, as there is no cure for them.
+The available options aim at reducing the symptoms, controlling the damage done by autoimmunity, and maintaining the body’s ability to fight the disease.

 - Supplements: Your physician may prescribe supplements to replenish the vitamins, hormones (such as thyroid), or insulin in the child’s body.

-- Blood transfusion: In the case of disorders such as ITP, or to the liver and kidneys, your child may need a blood transfusion as the body produces less blood or fewer platelets, among other things.
+- Blood transfusion: In the case of disorders such as ITP, very rarely your child may need a blood transfusion as the body produces less blood or fewer platelets, among other things.

 - Physical therapy: Diseases related to bones, joints, or muscles need physical therapy to make the body parts move easily and strengthen the muscles.